 - Day 4

 - Settlement Exhibition

 - Hallgrímskirkja Cathedral

 - Go home

 Our flight arrived at Keflavik Airport at 11am after a very stressful journey to the airport back home.
 We almost didn’t even make it!
+I always recommend checking Skyscanner for flights as they can compare lots of different options to get the best flight for you.
 We had pre-booked airport transfers with Gray Line so we collected our baggage and headed to the location we had previously been told to catch the bus.
 I had a booking confirmation and e-ticket on my phone but I like to print one out too just in case my phone runs out of battery or there’s no signal but they actually didn’t check in the end just ran my name through their list to confirm the booking.
 If you book with Gray Line you can get hotel drop off/pickup but we decided to just go to the bus terminal instead which made it cheaper since we couldn’t check in till later in the day anyway.
 I do not recommend you do this.
 This option is only really there for if you’re going straight onto a coach tour from there.
 There is not really an easy path from the bus terminal and the pavement leading up to it are not cleared of snow and ice so it can be pretty difficult going.

 We had booked an Airbnb instead of a hotel to make our trip cheaper so we headed there to drop our bags off just after 1pm but couldn’t check in till after 5pm.
 The Airbnb was beautiful, comfortable and always really warm after being out in the cold of Iceland.
 It was on the outskirts of Reykjavik about a 25-minute walk away from the city centre.
 A guy called Rudolph ran the Airbnb who was really friendly and helpful but we didn’t see him on the first day and his daughter Emma ran the website for it.